• Skip to primary navigation

 2. Besan or Chickpea flour: This chickpea flour forms the batter for these onion pakodas.

 3. Rice flour: This helps in crisping up the pakodas or fritters.
+You can try these rice flour substitutes if you don't have rice flour.

 4. Spices: Finely chopped ginger and garlic along with carrom seeds, salt, cayenne, garam masala, turmeric powder lend flavor to these bhajis.